treize-khushrenada/heyarthur-site/_posts/2021-01-10-learn-python-regex-for-text-data-search-and-manage-results.md

 tags:
   - Python
   - Data Manipulation
+  - Regex
 ---
 ### What to expect:

 - Understand how to use Python's `re` module to perform searching in text files
 - See examples of regex patterns and methods
 - Explore how to use matched results for further processing
-- Be aware of resources to test and learn

 ---

-Whether you are a product manager, a business development manager, a user researcher, or any other role in this all-things-digital age, it has become extremely common that we have to efficiently process raw data to **generate insights**.
+Whether you are a product manager, a user researcher, or any other role in this all-things-digital age, it has become extremely common that you'd have to efficiently process raw data to **generate insights**.
 Be it a .csv or a .txt file, it could always be a daunting task- we used the built-in search functions, got a dozens (or perhaps hundreds) of matches, manually skimmed through the matched items with our eysballs, spotted and copy-pasted the useful pieces.

 What's happened next?
-Some mistakes were made, or perhaps we just wanted to look up slightly differently- we started over, doing the task all over again.
+We had to double-chcek our work, or perhaps we just wanted to look up slightly differently- we started over, doing the task all over again.

 ### The power of regex

 It does not have to be that way.
 With some simple Python scripts, you can easily extract the desirable pieces and never miss a thing.

 Regular expression, known as regex, is a sequence of characters that specifies a search pattern.
-Very often, these patterns are used to validate, find and replace input text-string related data.
+Very often, these patterns are used to validate, find and replace input text data.

-You can write a minial function with just a few lines of Python code, it will then scan through your documents and help you manage search results at ease.
+With just a few lines of Python code, you can create a powerful function that will scan through your documents and help you manage search results at ease.
 Such a powerful technique!

 **NOTE:** If you are new to regex, **don't panic**.
-The patterns may look like alien languages at the first sight, and it can be counter-intuitive to understand.
-The good news is, there are tons of free tools and documentations for us to test and learn.
-I will share a few of the most practical reources at the end of this article.
-You can always refer to the resources to strengthen your memory.
-Just sit back and relax!
+These patterns may look like alien languages at the first sight, and it can be counter-intuitive to memorize.
+The good news is, there are tons of free tools and cheatsheets for us to test and learn quickly.
+I will share the most practical reources at the end of this article.
+You can always refer to thrm to strengthen your memory- just sit back and relax!
 {: .notice--primary}

 ---